-The Global Markets Committee ("GMC") is a Standing Global Board Committee, supported by Regional Advisory Committees and the Component Roundtable Advisory Committee.
+The Global Markets Committee ("GMC") is a Standing Global Board Committee, supported by Regional Advisory Committees ("RAC").
 The GMC is composed of:

 - Chair of GMC

-- Chair of each Regional Advisory Committee
+- Chair of each RAC

 - Additional Global Board directors as determined by the Nominating Committee

 - ICMA Board of Regents Chair

 The Chair of the GMC is recommended by the IMA Nominating Committee and ratified by the full Global Board of Directors.
 The members of the GMC are appointed by the IMA Nominating Committee.
-The staff liaison will be the SVP of Global Business Development.
+The executive staff liaison will be the SVP, Growth or designee as determined by the President & CEO.

-Composition of nonboard Regional Advisory Committees ("RACs") will consist of a Chair and approximately four additional members, including a Global Board director serving as Chair of each RAC.
-The establishment and dissolution of RACs will be recommended by the GMC and approved by the Global Board; the original RACs will represent China, India, and the Middle East.
-The Chair of each RAC will serve on the GMC.
-Staff regional market heads will serve as staff liaison to each RAC.
+The chair of each RAC will be a current Global Board director recommended by the Nominating Committee and ratified by the full board of directors.
+Composition of non-board directors of the RACs will consist of of a minimum of 4 and maximum of 6 additional members, as determined by the Chair.
+The establishment and dissolution of RACs will be recommended by the GMC, in cooperation with the IMA CEO & President and approved by the Global Board; The Chair of each RAC will serve on the GMC.
+Staff regional market heads will serve as staff liaison to each RAC as determined by the SVP Growth.